 It is important to distinguish between the true value of an environmental service like carbon storage versus the value as represented by willingness to pay.
-Willingness to pay is limited by the amount of money that individuals or countries have at their disposal, and, of course, by the other priorities that those with money may have for spending it.
-There is also a problem of scale: the world might be willing to pay, say, US\$ 1 billion or US\$ 10 billion on combatting global warming, but not US\$ 100 billion, even if the cost to the rich of global warming damages exceeded this value.
-The true value of the damages, of course, would always be much higher than the damages to the rich.
+Willingness to pay is limited by the amount of money that individuals or countries have at their disposal, and, of course, by the other priorities that they may have for spending it.
+There is also a problem of scale: the world might be willing to pay, say, US\$ 1 billion or US\$ 10 billion on combatting global warming, but not US\$ 100 billion, even if the cost to the rich of global warming damages exceeded The true value of the damages, of course, would this value. always be much higher than the damages to the rich.
 The tremendous amount of environmental service that Brazil effectively has to offer means that the price obtained could decline, just as in any other kind of market.
-As Brazil well knows, if a country offers for sale a few sacks of a commodity like coffee or cacao the price may be "X," but if the quantity offered is millions of sacks the price may no longer be "X." Considering prices without the effects of scale, however, provides a starting point for thinking about the problem of marketing environmental services.
+As Brazil well knows, if a country offers for sale a few sacks of a commodity like coffee or cacao the price may be 'X', but if the quantity offered is millions of sacks the price may no longer be 'X'.
+Considering prices without the effects of scale, however, provides a starting point for thinking about the problem of marketing environmental services.
 Willingness to pay may increase significantly in the future when the magnitude of potential damage from global warming becomes more apparent to decision-makers and the general public.

-3.)
+3.1.3.
 Water cycle

-One of the consequences of massive conversion of forest to pasture would be a decrease in rainfall in Amazonia and in neighboring regions.
-Half of the rainfall in Amazonia is derived from water that recycles through the forest as evapotranspiration, rather than from water vapor in clouds originating over the Atlantic Ocean.
+One consequence of massive conversion of forest to pasture would be a decrease in rainfall in Amazonia and in neighboring regions.
+Half of Amazonia's rainfall is derived from water that recycles through forest as evapotranspiration, rather than from water vapor in clouds originating over the Atlantic Ocean.
 Four independent lines of evidence lead to this conclusion.
 First, water and energy balances derived from average charts of temperature and humidity indicate 56% of the precipitation as derived from evapotranspiration (Molion, 1975).
-Second, calculations of precipitable water and water vapor flux for a transect from Belém to Manaus indicate a contribution from evapotranspiration of 48% (Marques et al., 1977).
-Third, isotope ratioing of water vapor samples in the same area indicates up to 50% as recycled through the forest, depending on the month (Salati et al., 1978).
+Second, calculations of precipitable water and water vapor flux for a transect from Belém to Manaus indicate a contribution from evapotranspiration of 48% (Margues et al., 1977).
+Third, isotope ratioing of water vapor samples in the same area indicates up to 50% as recycled through the forest, depending on the month (Salati et al., 1978, 1979).
 Fourth, the volume of water flowing out of the Amazon River can be compared with the volume of water falling as rain in the catchment basin.
-River flow is $5.5 \times 10^{12} \text{ m}^3$ /year measured at the Amazon's narrow point at Óbidos, and rainfall is 12.0 X 10^{12} m^3 /year estimated from the network of pluviometers around the region (Villa Nova et al., 1976).
+River flow is 5.5 X $10^{12}\,$ $\rm m^3/year$ measured at the Amazon's narrow point at Óbidos, and rainfall is 12.0 X $10^{12}~\rm m^3/year$ estimated from pluviometers around the region (Villa Nova et al., 1976).
 The volume of water in the rain is slightly more than double the amount leaving through the river, meaning that the approximately half (54%) that does not drain out through the river has been returned to the atmosphere as evapotranspiration.
-Groundwater stocks can safely be assumed to be in equilibrium for time scales exceeding one year.